 - -digital cutter or scissors

-I took three coordinating fabrics and ironed some stiff fusible interfacing on the back.
-The fusible interfacing is thicker than wonder under and feels plastic-like.
-Then I used a digital craft cutter (ie, Cricut, Silhouette, etc) and cut out a bunch of hexagons, triangles and flowers.
+I took three coordinating fabrics and ironed some fabric stabilizer to the back.
+The fusible interfacing is kind of thick and feels plastic-like.
+Then I used a digital cutter (ie, Cricut, Silhouette, etc) and cut out a bunch of hexagons, triangles and flowers.
 You can easily use scissors and stencils to cut your desired shapes as well.
 The best thing about the interfacing is that I was able to iron the shapes right onto the cardstock rather than gluing the fabric down.
 It made these handmade cards so much more fun to make.

 Card #1: Love You!

 Hexagons are a huge trend right now and I LOVE IT!
 I see a bunch of ladies making hexi quilts; why not make a hexi card?
 Give it a try!
 For this card I used 16 hexagons that are about 1” around.